balderdashy/sails-docs/concepts/Routes/RouteTargetSyntax.md

 This is the recommended syntax for binding an address to a Sails action.
 Simply specify the identity (as a string) of the action you wish to handle requests to the given address:

 ```
-'GET /': 'index'         // Use the action in api/controllers/index.js
+'GET /': 'index',         // Use the action in api/controllers/index.js

 'GET /foo/go': 'foo/go-action'  // Use the action in api/controllers/foo/go-action.js OR
                                 // the "go-action" action in api/controllers/FooController.js